Pylons/pyramid/docs/narr/introduction.rst

    The :app:`Pyramid` authors believe that the MVC pattern just doesn't really fit the web very well.
-In a :app:`Pyramid` application, there is a model, which stores data, and views, which present the data stored in the model.
-However, no facility provided by the framework actually maps to the concept of a "controller".
-So :app:`Pyramid` is actually an "MV" framework rather than an "MVC" framework.
+In a :app:`Pyramid` application, there is a resource tree, which represents the site structure, and views, which tend to present the data stored in the resource tree and a user-defined "domain model".
+However, no facility provided *by the framework* actually necessarily maps to the concept of a "controller" or "model".
+So if you had to give it some acronym, I guess you'd say :app:`Pyramid` is actually an "RV" framework rather than an "MVC" framework.
 "MVC", however, is close enough as a general classification moniker for purposes of comparison with other web frameworks.